stackql/fullstackchronicles.io/src/blog/2022-06-06-recurse-javascript-object-to-get-values-for-a-given-key-the-easy-way/index.md

   - "swagger"
 ---

-I dad a scenario where I needed to find values for a key in a complex JavaScript object which could be nested __*n*__ levels deep.
+I had a scenario where I needed to find values for a key in a complex JavaScript object which could be nested __*n*__ levels deep.

 I found numerous approaches to doing this, most were overly complicated, so I thought I would share the simplest, most succinct approach to doing this.